cronn/k6-scenario-builder/README.md

 In particular, making changes to adjust scenarios for test runs is tedious and can easily lead to errors in the configuration, costing time.
 This library tries to make the configuration and customisation of k6 scenarios easier and less error-prone.

+## Version 1.0.0

+In the current major version are scenario builders for three k6 executor types implemented.
+- constant-vus
+- ramping-vus
+- constant-arrival-rate
+If other executor types are desired we will integrate them or gladly accept pull requests.

 ## Getting Started

 ### Adding the library to your project